574n/Firestore/README.md

 # Firestore Codelab

 Following the steps of [this codelab](https://codelabs.developers.google.com/codelabs/firestore-android/index.html) to get a sense of the new Cloud Firestore product in Firebase.
+You can see final example code [here](https://github.com/firebase/quickstart-android/tree/master/firestore/app/src/main/java/com/google/firebase/example/fireeats)

 ## Codelab Walkthrough